Seven Springs Holistic Retreats

 1hr Guided Labyrinth Meditation Walk (by certified Labyrinth guide)

 Trips offered to the Fire Tower do not include transportation.
 We recommend that either facilitators and/or students carpool and drive.
+Drivers are responsible for obtaining their GSMNP parking tags.
 We will lead the way as a caravan.
 Facilitators receiving free R&B do not need to pay the per person amounts listed above.
 All others will be included.

 Marketing Tips: